Whiskers and Wagons: Adventures with My Diabetic Cat

 CategoryTips

-Planning* Discuss travel plans with vet in detail. * Look for accommodations with positive pet reviews. * Consider direct flights to minimize travel time. * Book pet-friendly car rentals if driving.
+Planning* Chat with their doctor in detail before making any big moves. * Look for accommodations with positive pet reviews. * Consider direct flights to minimize travel time. * Book pet-friendly car rentals if driving.

-Packing* Pack enough supplies for the entire trip. * Bring familiar brands your cat prefers. * Pack a travel-sized litter box for convenience. * Invest in a sturdy, well-ventilated carrier.
+Packing* Pack enough supplies for the entire trip. * Bring familiar brands your cat prefers. * Toss in a compact litter box for easy use on the go. * Invest in a sturdy, well-ventilated carrier.

 Preparation